domRiddle/ASF/Security.md

 ## Hashing

-ASF currently supports the following hashing methods:
+ASF currently supports the following hashing methods as a definition of `EHashingMethod`:

 Value | Name
 --- | ---